quality icon

 Average car insurance cost in North Dakota by age

-Let’s take a closer look at how much you might pay in North Dakota for a full coverage policy based on your age and gender.
+Here’s a breakdown of what you might pay for full coverage in North Dakota, based on age and gender.

 Average car insurance cost in North Dakota for young drivers

-For instance, 20-year-old male drivers in North Dakota pay an average of $4,418 per year for car insurance, while females of the same age pay $3,760.
+For instance, a 20-year-old male driver in North Dakota pays an average of $4,418 annually for car insurance, compared to $3,760 for a female driver of the same age.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers